Automate4U Logo

 Expand

 Add adjacent workflows, locations, channels, or integrations once the first workflow saves time and earns staff trust.
+Rollout can happen center by center or program by program.

 Find the first workflow worth automating.